stuart-knock/docs/UserGuide/Simulator.rst

 `Simulation Length`
-    This is the duration in physical time [ms] of the simulation (not to be confused with the time that the computer will need to perform the simulation).
+    This is the duration in physical time (miliseconds) of the simulation (not be confused with the time that the computer will need to perform the simulation).

-`Launch` and `Cancel` buttons on the right, which launch the simulation process for the given parameters.
+`Launch` button on the upper right  starts the simulation process for the given parameters.